fleurhim/gossip/gossip_sinatra/README.md

 # Gossip Gossip ! :mega:
-Welcome to our Gossip program ! <br/>
+Welcome to our Gossip application ! <br/>
-You will know the last gossips of our community and post some comments <br/>
+You can discover the last gossips of our community and post some comments <br/>
 Enjoy ;)

 ## Installation